-While viewing the counter list, press a or v to scroll to a counter and :
+While viewing the counter list, press or to scroll to a counter and :

-• Press Ø to view details.
+Press or to view details.
 You can move to the previous or next counter, press the Navigation keys.

-While viewing a counter, press Solution to use the following options:
+While viewing a counter, press \infty to use the following options: